-At the end of FY 20-21, the District's net investment in capital assets for its governmental activities was \$3.2 million (net of accumulated depreciation and any related debt used to acquire those assets that is still outstanding).
-This investment in capital assets includes land, building, office equipment, laboratory equipment, and air monitoring stations.
-The total investment in capital assets for the current fiscal year was \$0.5 million.
+At the end of FY 21-22, the District's net capital assets for its governmental activities was \$5.1 million, net of accumulated depreciation.
+Capital assets includes land, construction in process, building, and equipment including office equipment, laboratory equipment, and air monitoring stations.
+The total decrease in capital assets for the current fiscal year was \$0.2 million.
 Additional information on capital assets can be found in Note 5 under the Notes to the Basic Financial Statements section.